Pubs in the Parrish of Croyde and Georgham

 There’s lots of other great pubs slightly further afield in North Devon, here’s a few of them to try;

-CHICHESTER ARMS – Located in Bishop’s Tawton, just outside of Barnstaple, this is one of North Devon’s best pubs.
-They have traditional menu items and hearty portions as well a thatched roof.
+Located in Bishop’s Tawton, just outside of Barnstaple, this thatched roofed pub is one of North Devon’s best pubs.
+They have traditional menu items and serve up hearty portions.

-HUNTERS INN – A lovely country pub in Newton Tracey on the way to Torrington.
+A lovely country pub is located at Newton Tracey, on the way to Torrington.
 The menu features local pheasant and Exmoor beef.

-Remember Croyde Bay Resort also has our own restaurant and bar with a versatile menu to keep all of the family happy.
-The menu includes your regular items such as burgers and pizza as well as high quality Exmoor steaks from the local butcher.
+For those of you looking for something closer, then remember at Croyde Bay Resort we have our own restaurant and bar with a versatile menu to keep all the family happy.
+The menu includes burgers and pizza, as well as high quality Exmoor steaks from the local butcher.

 It’s conveniently located in the main building of the resort and offers take away too.